Inspiration

 Budva

-The most sought-after resort in Montenegro, which affects both the amount of entertainment and, of course, the price level.
+The most popular resort in Montenegro, which affects both the number of развлечions and, of course, the price level.

-• a large number of restaurants, cafes, bars, clubs - you will definitely not get bored here;
+• a wide variety of restaurants, cafés, bars, and clubs — you definitely won’t get bored here;

-• local travel agencies offer excursions to any corner of the country, as well as in neighboring Croatia, Albania, Bosnia and Herzegovina.
-If sightseeing tours are not for you, you can go on a trip solo - bus service between Budva and other cities of Montenegro is well developed;
+• local tour agencies offer excursions to any corner of the country, as well as to neighboring Croatia, Albania, and Bosnia and Herzegovina.
+If organized tours are not your thing, you can travel solo — bus connections between Budva and other Montenegrin cities are excellent;

-• a wide range of accommodation of any price category.
+• a broad selection of accommodation to suit any budget.

-• if you're looking for a quiet vacation, it might be worth looking at other resorts.
-Budva is noisy and fun - what you need for party people;
+• if you’re looking for a quiet and relaxing holiday, you may want to consider other resorts.
+Budva is lively and noisy — perfect for party lovers;

 • prices are higher than in other cities.

-There are 5 public beaches within the city limits - Slavyanski, Richard's Head, Mogren-1 and Mogren-2 (free), Dukley beach club (paid).
+Within the city limits, there are 5 public beaches – Slovenska, Richardova Glava, Mogren-1 and Mogren-2 (free), and Dukley Beach Club (paid).

 Budva sights and surroundings